Phonics and Early Reading

 At Lee Brigg Infant and Nursery School, we value reading as a crucial life skill.
 By the time children move on to junior school, they read confidently for meaning and regularly enjoy reading for pleasure.
 Our readers are equipped with the tools to tackle unfamiliar vocabulary.
 We encourage our children to see themselves as readers for both pleasure and purpose.

 Because we believe teaching every child to read is so important, we have a Reading Leader who drives the early reading programme in our school.
-Our reading leader supports other schools on their phonics journey, through her role as a specialist literacy advisor for the regional phonics hub.
-She is highly skilled at teaching phonics and reading, and alongside our Executive Headteacher, monitors and supports our reading team, so everyone teaches with fidelity to the Little Wandle Letters and Sounds Revised programme.
+Our Reading Leader is supported by the Head of School who, through her role as a Literacy Specialist for the regional phonics hub, supports other schools with their reading journey.
+The Reading Leader is highly skilled at teaching phonics and reading, and alongside the Head of School, monitors and supports our reading team, so everyone teaches with fidelity to the Little Wandle Letters and Sounds Revised programme.

 Implementation